Commodore 1571

 The Commodore 1571 is Commodore's high-end 5¼" floppy disk drive, announced in the summer of 1985.
 With its double-sided drive mechanism, it has the ability to use double-sided, double-density (DS/DD) floppy disks, storing a total of 360 kB per floppy.
-It also implemented a "burst mode" that doubled transfer speeds, helping address the very slow performance of previous Commodore drives.
+It also implemented a "burst mode" that improved transfer speeds, helping address the very slow performance of previous Commodore drives.

 Earlier Commodore drives used a custom group coded recording format that stored 170 kB per side of a disk.
 This made it fairly competitive in terms of storage, but limited it to only reading and writing disks from other Commodore machines.
 The 1571 was designed to partner with the new Commodore 128 (C128), which introduced support for CP/M. Adding double-density MFM encoding allowed the drive to read and write contemporary CP/M disks (and many others).

 In contrast to its single-sided predecessors, the 1541 and the briefly-available 1570, the 1571 can use both sides of the disk at the same time.
 Previously, users could only use the second side by manually flipping them over.
 Because flipping the disk also reverses the direction of rotation, the two methods are not interchangeable; disks which had their back side created in a 1541 by flipping them over would have to be flipped in the 1571 too, and the back side of disks written in a 1571 using the native support for two-sided operation could not be read in a 1541.